hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ## Update your Access Control Rules

 The file `permissions.acl` defines the access control rules for the business network definition.
-Update the 'Default' rule to use the new namespace for the network (just cut and paste the entire contents from below if you prefer):
+Replace the entire contents of `permissions.acl` with the rule below.

 ```
 /**